fuse-box/fuse-box/README.md

 [![Build Status](https://travis-ci.org/fuse-box/fuse-box.svg?branch=master)](https://travis-ci.org/fuse-box/fuse-box)

 # FuseBox

 > The library is under heavy development.
 We are getting there.

-# Introduction
+## A heroic bundler, that just does it right

-FusBox is a bundler/module loader that combines the power of webpack and JSPM.
+FuseBox is a bundler/module loader that combines the power of webpack and JSPM.
 It is blazing fast (it takes 50-100ms to re-bundle) which makes it extremely convenient to develop.
+It requires zero configuration to bundle such monsters like `babel-core`, it will compile and bundle your typescript project within a fraction of a second when offering a comprehensive loader API.

 * Say no to painful "get started"!
 * Say no to huge configs!